Repealing Ineffective and Incomplete Abstinence-Only Program Funding Act

 According to the results of a 2005-2006 nationally representative survey of U.S. adults published in Archives of Pediatric and Adolescent Medicine, more than eight in 10 respondents support comprehensive sex education.
 A majority of voters in nearly every demographic category, including Democrats, Republicans and Independents, as well as Catholics and evangelical Christians, support comprehensive sex education.
 In contrast, a 2003 poll conducted by the Kaiser Family Foundation found that only 15 percent of parents supported abstinence-only education in schools.
 Furthermore, respected public health experts such as the American Medical Association, American Psychological Association, American Public Health Association and the American Academy of Pediatrics all oppose government funding for abstinence-only programs on the grounds that they are ineffective and fail to give youth the tools they need to make responsible decisions.
 The Institute of Medicine has called for the termination of abstinence-only programs because they represent “poor fiscal and public health policy.”

-Repealing Ineffective and Incomplete Abstinence-Only Program Funding Act was introduced in the 112th Congress on March 15, 2011 by Sen. Frank Lautenberg (D-NJ) in the Senate and Rep. Barbara Lee (D-CA) in the House.
+The Repealing Ineffective and Incomplete Abstinence-Only Program Funding Act was introduced in the 113th Congress in the House of Representatives by Rep. Barbara Lee (D-CA) on December 16, 2013.

 What is the Current Status of the Bill?